Geopin/geopin/README.md

 Geopin is a web app which makes it possible to identify, record, and share natural features of interest on a map via mobile phone.

 ## Summary
-The app is being created for outdoor enthusiasts who whish to return to remote natural features or areas of interests in the future.
+The app is being created for outdoor enthusiasts who wish to return to remote natural features or areas of interests in the future.

 Geopin does this by downloading a map of your area of travel, following your movements accross the natural landscape, and providing you the means to save the position of places you'd like to return to.